ShacharAvni/P2P-Tic-Tac-Toe/README.md

 ##Description

 This software is a peer-to-peer Tic-Tac-Toe network where players can log on, play rounds of Tic-Tac-Toe with each other and log off.

-Players can optionally connect to a "Registry" which stores the connection information of all currently connected players.
-Players communicate with each other in peer-to-peer fashion.
-They may connect with each other directly (if the other player's URL is known) or they may connect through the Registry.
-Note that the Registry only forwards the connection information.
-No matter how players connect, the games are always peer-to-peer.
+##Code Review

+If you wish to review the code for P2P Tic-Tac-Toe, please see README_CODE_REVIEW.txt.

 ##License